Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: The dynamics of pairs of particles

-The next Lemma has the following meaning.
+The next lemma has the following meaning.
 Suppose $t$ is so large that $\bx^R_t$ is close to equilibrium.
-In this case, $\Ex{\phi(\bx^R_t)}$ is close to the uniform average of $\phi$ over $V^2$, for all mappings $0\leq \phi\leq 1$.
-The Lemma shows that $\Ex{\phi(\bx^I_t)}$ cannot be much larger than that average.
-This will require the negative correlation property (cf. \corref{NEGCORR}). \begin{lemma} Let $\phi:V^2\to [0,1]$.
-Then: \end{lemma} \begin{proof}Define the ``good set" of all $a\in V$ with nearly uniform probability:
+In this case, $\mathbb{E} [\phi(\bx^R_t)]$ is close to the uniform average of $\phi$ over $V^2$, for all mappings $0\leq\phi\leq1$.
+The lemma shows that $\mathbb{E}[\phi(\bx ^I_t)]$ cannot be much larger than that average.
+This will require the negative correlation property; cf. Corollary~\ref{corNEGCORR}.\vadjust{\goodbreak} \begin{lemma} Let $\phi:V^2\to[0,1]$.
+Then